DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Introduction

 Our main contributions are summarized as follows. \begin{itemize} \item We propose \workname, the first LLM-empowered, context-aware feature generation framework specifically designed for wearable biosignals.
-The generated features are effective with satisfactory generalizability in wearable biosignal-based healthcare applications, enabling local deployment and real-time inference. \item We propose a multi-source feature generation mechanism that integrates the inherent knowledge of LLMs, task-specific context, and inter-feature interactions.
+The generated features are effective with satisfactory performance in wearable biosignal-based healthcare applications, enabling local deployment and real-time inference. \item We propose a multi-source feature generation mechanism that integrates the inherent knowledge of LLMs, task-specific context, and inter-feature interactions.
 This approach provides comprehensive task-specific context to LLMs, enabling tailored feature generation. \item We develop an iterative feature generation strategy with in-loop feedback, enabling LLMs to adaptively refine the generated feature set over time.
-Furthermore, we introduce a feature-to-code translation pipeline that incorporates function filters and an output verification module, ensuring the quality of both feature extraction code generation and its execution. \item We extensively evaluate \workname on one self-collected and 3 publicly available datasets covering 8 healthcare tasks.
-The experimental results demonstrate that \workname achieves the highest average AUROC, with a 4.21-9.67\% improvement over baseline methods.
-It outperforms state-of-the-art approaches on five tasks while maintaining comparable performance on the remaining tasks. \end{itemize}
+Furthermore, we introduce a feature description-to-code translation pipeline that incorporates function filters and an output verification module, ensuring the quality of both feature extraction code generation and its execution. \item \final{ We extensively evaluate \workname on one self-collected and three publicly available datasets covering eight healthcare tasks.
+The experimental results demonstrate that \workname achieves the highest average AUROC under both sample-level and subject-level settings, with particularly pronounced gains on PPG-BP tasks and competitive performance on Epilepsy, WESAD, and SEN tasks. } \end{itemize}